imagekit-developer/imagekit-javascript/README.md

 | raw | The string provided in raw will be added in the URL as it is. |

+##### Deprecation notice

+The old overlay syntax will be deprecated on 31st Oct 2023 and will start returning errors when used in URLs.
+Please migrate to the new Layers syntax that supports overlay nesting, provides better positional control, and allows more transformations at the layer level.
+You can start with [examples](https://docs.imagekit.io/features/image-transformations/overlay-using-layers#examples) to learn quickly.

+If you are creating overlay transformations using the JavaScript SDK, you can migrate to the new Layers syntax using the raw parameter:

+transformation : [
+{
+ "width" : 300,
+ "height" : 300
+},
+{
+        "raw": "l-image,i-logo.png,w-10,rt-90,l-end"
+    }]

 ### File Upload

 The SDK provides a simple interface using the `.upload()` method to upload files to the ImageKit Media Library.